yosh-matsuda/field-reflection/README.md

 concept field_namable;
 ```

 The `field_countable` is a concept that checks if the type `T` is a field-countable struct.
-Internally, it is equivalent to that `T` is [aggregate type](https://en.cppreference.com/w/cpp/types/is_aggregate) and the number field is less than or equal to `100`.
+Internally, it is equivalent to that `T` is [aggregate type](https://en.cppreference.com/w/cpp/types/is_aggregate) and the number of the field is less than or equal to `100`.

 The `field_referenceable` is a concept that checks if a field of the type `T` can be referenced by index.
-This also satisfies the `field_countable` concept.
+This includes the `field_countable` concept.
+The implementation of the `field_referenceable` concept is the condition that the `field_countable` type `T` has no base class.

 The `field_namable` is a concept that checks if a field name of the type `T` can be obtained by index statically.
-This also satisfies the `field_referenceable` concept.
+This includes the `field_referenceable` concept and also requires that the type `T` has a field and (practically) there is no reference type member.

 ### `field_count`